Islamic Practices vs Cultural Practices at Death

 The words of the Quran put barakah in whatever they are recited on, whether this is over your own self, or it is blown on water, or food that is eaten.
 We wipe over our body with the verses when we do ruqya, I.e. protect ourselves from illness or envy.
 The Prophet (peace be on him) used to recite the three quls, blow into his hands and wipe over himself.

 This is the concept of barakah.
 If you recite the words of the Quran on water or food they become blessed.
-When you recite the angles and mercy descend and these permeate your food, drink, and home so there is nothing wrong with it.
+When you recite the angels and mercy descend and these permeate your food, drink, and home so there is nothing wrong with it.

 Should food be distributed?